justincardoza/test-ease/README.md

 just the bragging rights of having that shiny little `export` statement at the bottom of my code, I guess.
 If that means ensuring compatibility with a vastly larger set of code that might need testing, that's a sacrifice I'm willing to make.
 Using a CommonJS export still allows compatibility with newer code using `import`, so there doesn't seem to be much of a downside.

+If a test is run with a synchronous action function, timeouts won't be enforced since those are started after the test action and rely on the event loop.
+Given JavaScript's highly single-threaded nature, this isn't really fixable without adding platform-specific dependencies to support multithreading.
+Since I don't consider timeouts to be a critical feature, my advice is to use asynchronous test actions as much as possible, especially for tests that may run long or need to wait on time-consuming operations like I/O. I was hoping to be able to find a fix for this shortcoming, but the more I thought it through, I realized it wasn't really feasible if I want to keep this package simple and compact.